Test Anything Protocol handling for cats

 taptaptap provides parsers, writers and APIs to handle the Test Anything Protocol (TAP).
 The implementation focuses on the most-current TAP version 13.
 TAP originates from the Perl community, but is a general format to document runs of testsuites.
 The reference to cats is just a pun for the noise of cats sneaking on floors.

 taptaptap is only supposed to be working with python 2.7 (due to with statements and argparse).
-It has been tested with Linux 3.8 x86_64.
-A version for python 3.x is (not yet?) available.
 It fully supports unicode.
+It has been tested with Xubuntu 18.04 (Linux 4.15 x86_64) on 2.7.15rc1.
+A version for python 3.x is available as package taptaptap3.

 A basic introduction is given by Wikipedia.
 The format was specified by the Perl community.

 taptaptap comes with a testsuite, which covers many special cases of the TAP format and tests the provided APIs.
 Please don’t hesitate to report any issues.